thangacodes/thangadurai/README.md

 <p align="left">
   I’m Thangadurai from Bangalore, India, and I am currently working as a Senior Cloud/DevOps Engineer at Numeric Technologies.
   <br><br>
-  - 🔭 I have experience with AWS and Azure in public cloud, and VMware in private cloud I specialize in designing and managing scalable cloud infrastructures, automating deployments, and ensuring robust continuous integration and delivery pipelines.
+  - 🔭 Experience with AWS and Azure in public cloud, and VMware in private cloud
+  - Specialize in designing and managing scalable cloud infrastructures
+  - Expertise in automating deployments and ensuring robust continuous integration and delivery pipelines
-       My expertise includes working with CloudBees Jenkins for advanced pipeline orchestration, GitHub Actions for seamless automation within version control workflows, and Azure DevOps pipelines to streamline and optimize
+  - Proficient with CloudBees Jenkins for advanced pipeline orchestration
+  - Skilled in using GitHub Actions for seamless automation within version control workflows
-       CI/CD processes in cloud environments.
+  - Experienced with Azure DevOps pipelines to streamline and optimize CI/CD processes in cloud environments
   <br><br>
   - 📚 Additionally, my focus is on Kubernetes for enterprise projects, as well as enhancing my skills in Python and Go programming/scripting..
   <br>